-Those are our top picks of the best mirrorless cameras.
+These are our top mirrorless camera picks.
 If you want to know more about what to look out for when buying a mirrorless camera then read on.

 Mirrorless camera buying guide

 The primary difference between a mirrorless camera and a traditional DSLR is that the latter is fitted with an internal mirror that bounces the image acquired through the lens up towards a phase-detection autofocus (AF) module in the ceiling of the camera before exiting through the optical viewfinder.
-Once focus is acquired and the shutter button is pressed this mirror raises up, exposing the sensor and capturing the image.
-In a mirrorless camera, though, there is no internal mirror, so light passes straight through the camera and directly onto the sensor.
+Once focus is acquired and the shutter button is pressed, this mirror rises up, exposing the sensor and capturing the image.
+In a mirrorless camera there is no internal mirror, so light passes straight through the camera and directly onto the sensor.

 Related: Best cameras

-When mirrorless models first came out this lack of a phase detection meant they had to use contrast-detect technology to acquire focus, which is slower than phase-detect AF.
-However, these days many mirrorless cameras use on-sensor phase-detection AF, often in combination with contrast-detect AF to produce AF speeds that rival those of DSLRs.
+When mirrorless models first came out, this lack of phase detection meant they had to use contrast-detect technology to acquire focus, which is slower than phase-detect AF.
+However, these days many mirrorless cameras use on-sensor phase-detection AF, often in combination with contrast-detect AF, and can produce AF speeds that rival those of DSLRs.
 In addition, the fact that there’s no mechanical mirror means mirrorless cameras are generally capable of much higher continuous shooting speeds.
-Some of the fastest mirrorless cameras can now rattle out a burst at up to 60fps after activating the electronic shutter.
+Some of the fastest mirrorless cameras can now rattle out a burst of up to 60fps after the electronic shutter is activated.

 Best mirrorless camera buying guide – EVF and sensor

 One further issue with early mirrorless cameras was that the lack of an optical viewfinder meant an electronic one was required.
 Early EVFs were clunky at best, offering a small and pixelated view.
-But these days, that’s simply not the case and the difference in quality between the high-resolution EVFs that many mirrorless cameras are now equipped with and their optical counterparts on a DSLR are far less pronounced.
+But these days, that’s simply not the case and the difference in quality between the high-resolution EVFs that many mirrorless cameras are now equipped with and their optical counterparts on a DSLR is far less pronounced.